 “Even when I was a kid, I knew I wanted to be a Rock Journalist™.
 People who have seen the film adaptation of Nick Hornby’s High Fidelity say that John Cusack’s character reminds them of me.
 I don’t know if that’s meant as a compliment or not.”

 In addition to Musoscribe (this site), Bill is a contributing editor at Goldmine.
-He writes often for altweeklies Mountain Xpress (Asheville NC) and SF Weekly (San Francisco).
-He also writes and/or has written for No Depression, Trouser Press, Electronic Music, Ugly Things, WNC Magazine, City Paper (Pittsburgh), Flagpole (Athens), Creative Loafing (Atlanta, Tampa Bay, Charlotte), New City (Chicago), Style Weekly (Richmond VA), Colorado Springs Independent, Metro Silicon Valley (San Jose), The Laurel of Asheville, Brooklyn Paper, Good Times (Santa Cruz CA), Salt Lake City Weekly, Mature Living (Toledo), Bass Guitar (UK), Shindig!
-Magazine (UK), Record Collector (UK), San Diego Reader, Electronic Musician, Electronic Sound (UK), Living Blues, Prog Magazine (UK), 60sgaragebands.com, the long-defunct print magazine Skope (where he ran things as Editor-in-Chief for two years), Billboard, Stomp and Stammer, Best Classic Bands, Capital at Play, Rock and Roll Globe, Tangents Magazine and Jambase.org, among many others.
-He’s also worked as a copy editor for Spill Magazine (Toronto) and he’s currently the Jazz Desk Editor and Prog Editor at BLURT.
+He writes often for altweeklies Mountain Xpress (Asheville NC) and Metro Silicon Valley (San Jose).
+He also writes and/or has written for GRAMMY.com, No Depression, Trouser Press, Electronic Music, Ugly Things, WNC Magazine, City Paper (Pittsburgh), Flagpole (Athens), Creative Loafing (Atlanta, Tampa Bay, Charlotte), New City (Chicago), Style Weekly (Richmond VA), Colorado Springs Independent, SF Weekly (San Francisco), SF Standard (San Francisco), The Laurel of Asheville, Brooklyn Paper, Good Times (Santa Cruz CA), Salt Lake City Weekly, Mature Living (Toledo), Bass Guitar (UK), Shindig!
+Magazine (UK), Record Collector (UK), San Diego Reader, Electronic Musician, Electronic Sound (UK), Living Blues, Prog Magazine (UK), 60sgaragebands.com, the long-defunct print magazine Skope (where he ran things as Editor-in-Chief for two years), Billboard, Stomp and Stammer, Best Classic Bands, Capital at Play, Edible Asheville, Rock and Roll Globe, Tangents Magazine and Jambase.org, among many others.
+In the past he has also worked as a copy editor for Spill Magazine (Toronto) and as the Jazz Desk Editor and Prog Editor at BLURT.

 Bill has written liner notes for more than 30 CD reissues of albums by Brotherhood (a Paul Revere and the Raiders spinoff group), heavy rock giants Iron Butterfly, progressive rock keyboardist Rick Wakeman, Bobby Lance, Diamond Rio, The Ventures, Edgar Winter, Larry Coryell, Survivor, Ben Folds, Dan Fogelberg, Dave Mason and many others.
 He’s also authored liner note essays for four reissue albums by jazz legend Julian “Cannonball” Adderley.

 He lives in a nearly century-old house in Asheville, NC with his wife, an impossibly cute little dog, that mountain of vinyl, and way, way, way too many synthesizers and guitars.

 And, like everyone else, he’s everywhere: